fireact-dev/docs/content/functions/functions/getSubscriptionUsers.md

 ### Context

-The function requires an authenticated user context (`request.auth`).
+The function requires an authenticated user context (`context.auth`).
 The authenticated user must also possess an admin permission level within the target subscription.

 ### Behavior